williamstein/linux-on-google-pixel/README.md

           wstein@pixel:~$ more /usr/local/bin/sacrifice
           echo f > /proc/sysrq-trigger

     and set a keyboard shortcut to it.
-If the machine becomes unresponsive when thrashing, I hit that keyboard shortcut to start killing things.
+If the machine becomes unresponsive when thrashing, I hit that keyboard shortcut to start killing things.$